-This is the third in a series of posts about preventing injuries for athletes in partnership with Novant Health.
+This is the third in a series of posts about preventing injuries for athletes.
 The first was about dynamic stretching for injury prevention , the second was about building core strength for injury prevention and today’s post is about recovery tips and my favorite yoga poses for runners.

 Did you know that I actually got into yoga BECAUSE of running and all of the injuries that I battled?
 Once I started distance running, I spent years dabbling in yoga because I knew it was something that I “should” do as a runner.
 Especially since my doctors and physical therapists had very clearly told me that I needed to improve my mobility if I wanted to put a stop to the injury cycle.
 I needed not only endurance but also strength and flexibility.